-MGS is fulfilling its role primarily through 1:100,000 and 1:500,000 mapping of surficial geology, bedrock geology, subsurface geology, bedrock topography, and sediment thickness.
-The geological mapping is first published as authored and peer-reviewed geological maps, and is also being assembled as a 2-resolution, layered set of databases that includes the offshore, that underlies bathymetric and soil mapping, and that is as compatible as possible with neighbors.
+MGS is fulfilling its role primarily through 1:100,000 and 1:500,000 mapping of surficial geology, bedrock geology, bedrock topography, sediment thickness, and subsurface geology.
+The geological mapping is first published as authored and peer-reviewed geological maps, and is also being assembled as a 2-resolution, layered set of regularly-updated databases that includes the offshore, that underlies bathymetric and soil mapping, and that is as compatible as possible with neighbors.
 Efforts to refine stratigraphic nomenclature are ongoing.
 Progressively more seamless geological polygons, at 1:100,000 and 1:500,000, are tending to have thickness indicated, while properties, heterogeneity, and uncertainty will gradually be more specified.
 Parsing of legends, to facilitate queries, is using broadly accepted, well-defined terminology, to facilitate inference of properties.
-A layered 1:500,000 state bedrock geologic map is now complete, with mapping of thickness and underlying geology for Precambrian layers completed in 2020, and a new state Quaternary geology map in 2019.
+A layered 1:500,000 state bedrock geologic map is now complete, with a new state Quaternary geology map in 2019, and mapping of thickness for Precambrian layers and basement geology completed in 2020.
 New 1:100,000 mapping is being completed as County Geologic Atlases, is meant to be complete statewide within a decade or so, and is focused on societal needs, with an emphasis on groundwater protection and management, while taking a broad approach.
 Where required to resolve issues, 1:24,000 mapping is conducted.
 The geological mapping is accompanied by associated spatial databases.
 The publication database, which is spatial through publication footprints, includes over 50,000 pages, and 700 scanned maps, both searchable and web accessible.
 Geological databases include field observations, drillhole data, as well as sediment texture and lithology.
 Geological collections include cuttings, geochemical samples, hand samples, sediment samples, and thin sections.
 Geophysical databases include borehole geophysics, gravity, magnetic, rock properties, and soundings; geochemical databases include groundwater, soil, and soil parent material; geochronological databases are in development.
 MGS coordinates with the DNR drill core library and mineral exploration document archive, the Bell Museum fossil collection now stored in Ohio, and the DNR aquifer properties and karst databases.